E 30 road (United Arab Emirates)

 E 30 is one of the main roads of the United Arab Emirates (UAE).
 The road connects the city of Abu Dhabi and Al Ain.
-It is often called the Abu Dhabi-Al Ain Truck Road, and is approximately parallel with E 22.
+It is colloquially called Abu Dhabi-Al Ain Truck Road, but is officially named Al Rawdah Road. and is approximately parallel with E 22 - Al Ain Road.

 Uses

 Being intended as a truck route, It mostly serves trucks and therefore has a lower speed limit of 80 km/h (as opposed to other freeways, including the E 22, with a speed limit of 160 km/h).
 However, the speed limit is not strictly enforced.
 29% of the vehicles using the E 30 are lightweight vehicles, which account for 73% (43) of the 59 accidents from 2014 to 2017.

-The E 30 is the main link for trucks carrying goods from western UAE (i.e. Abu Dhabi) to the border of Oman, as E 30 merges to E 40 at western Al AIn, 42km from the border between the UAE and Oman.
+The E 30 is the main link for trucks carrying goods from western UAE (i.e. Abu Dhabi) to the border of Oman, as E 30 merges to E 40 at western Al Ain, 42km from the border between the UAE and Oman.